opconWizard/opcon-docs/docs/Files/Database-Information/Manual-Database-Backups-and-Restoration.md

 1. Log on to the OpCon database server as a *Windows user* with access to the database installation directories.
 2. Right-click on **Start** and select **Explore**.
-3. Browse to the drive and directory of the last backup\'s location.
+3. Browse to the drive and directory of the last backup's location.
 4. If the backup is not on the machine where the restoration occurs, copy the backup file onto this machine.
 5. Use menu path: **Organize \> Copy**.